aws-lambda-template-generator/generator/REFERENCE.md

 2. Deleted the tags from Github repo UI.

 It seemed to fix the issue of creating the tag v1.4, but failed to publish because v1.4 is already in the npm repo.

+Then, made another commit with a fix tag to update the version.
+This created tag v1.4.1 and npm module release v1.4.1